Calcaag/cypressBackUpSireno/README.md

 Just in case downloading is an issue again
 # How to deploy:
  1) When you are on the git repository, click the Code button (it's color green), then Download Zip
- > If you have gitBash:
- > 1) Create a folder in your local drive
- > 2) Open Git Bash into the folder
- > 3) Clone git link
+ > If you already have gitBash in your local, you don't need to download the Zip file so I advise to git clone
  2) After downloading, open the file into any IDE (VSCode preferrable)
  3) Open a terminal and run these commands:
 > 1) npm run install:DevDependencies